Covariant Hamiltonian Field Theory: Canonical transformations in covariant Hamiltonian field theory

 \subsection{Consistency check of the canonical transformation rules}

-As a test of consistency of the canonical transformation rules derived in the preceding four sections, we now rederive the rules obtained from the generating function $F^{\mu}_{1}$ from a Legendre transformation of $F^{\mu}_{4}$.
+As a test of consistency of the canonical transformation rules derived in the preceding four sections, the rules obtained from the generating function $F_{1}^{\mu}$ are recovered from a Legendre transformation of $F_{4}^{\mu}$.
 Both generating functions are related by

-In this case, the generating functions $F^{\mu}_{1}$ and $F^{\mu}_{4}$ only agree in their explicit dependence on $x^{\mu}$.
+In this case, the generating functions $F_{1}^{\mu}$ and $F_{4}^{\mu}$ only agree in their explicit dependence on $x^{\mu}$.
 This involves the common transformation rule

-In the actual case, we thus transform at once two field variables $\phi_{I},\phi_{I^{\prime}}$ and $\pi^{I\mu},\pi^{I\mu^{\prime}}$.
-The transformation rules associated with $F^{\mu}_{1}$ follow from its dependencies on both $\phi_{I}$ and $\phi_{I^{\prime}}$ according to
+In the actual case, we thus transform at once two field variables $\phi_{I},\Phi_{I}$ and $\pi_{I}^{\mu},\Pi_{I}^{\mu}$.
+The transformation rules associated with $F_{1}^{\mu}$ follow from its dependencies on both $\phi_{I}$ and $\Phi_{I}$ according to